RaphaelBecker/staking_rewards/README.md

 Streamlit app to visualize and calcultate the staking rewards received by kraken csv file over a chosen time.
 How To:
 1. Export your ledger.csv file from Kraken
-2. start app and drop the ledger.csv file to the upload field
+2. Start app and drop the ledger.csv file to the upload field

 ## Requirements